pypeit/PypeIt/doc/collate1d.rst

 RA/DEC
 ++++++
-If RA/DEC matching is being used, the threshold is specified as an angular distance.
+If RA/DEC matching is being used, the tolerance is specified as an angular distance.
 By default, it is treated as arcseconds, but any format supported by astropy `Angles <https://docs.astropy.org/en/stable/coordinates/angles.html>`_ can be used.
 The matching is done the _astropy.coordinates.SkyCoord ``separation`` method.